OpenDreamKit/OpenDreamKit.github.io/_posts/2017-03-25-Sage-MMT-export.md

 ~~~
 `CachedRepresentation` is only relevant, from a mathematical standpoint, in *where* it appears as a superclass.
 Its own internals are pure design decisions for CAS software, not mathematics.

 The criterion to use for "related objects" is thus that only objects inheriting from `SageObject` need to be navigated.
-So we are navigating the classes in the diamond between `TransitiveGroup` and `SageObject`, which I manually imported from the `sage` library (obviously this could be automated):
+So we are navigatin in the class hierarchy diamond between `TransitiveGroup` and `SageObject`, collecting classes, which I manually imported from the `sage` library (obviously this could be automated):
 ~~~
 from sage.structure.sage_object import SageObject from sage.structure.category_object import Category     # not strictly in the class hierarchy, but included to facilitate discussion